pulumi/docs/content/docs/troubleshooting/_index.md

 to make it [simple to access properties](https://www.pulumi.com/docs/intro/concepts/programming-model/#lifting) off of it.

 Sometimes, however, the above is not possible because the call to the data-source happens a deeper layer (possibly in a component not under your control).
-In that case, we recommend the following solution:
+In that case, we recommend the solution in the next section:

 ### Register the provider first